matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 );
 out meta;

 and press Querry.
-Around 140MB file will be downloaded (from http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").
-Rename it to interpreter.osm and move to the repository.
+Name obtained file interpreter.osm and move to the repository.

 2) to modify rendering rules.
 Requires Ruby.